claireorussell/BLT/README.md

 # BLT
 Budgeting life tool

-Tool for some friends to better organise their
+Tool for some friends to better organise their money, or lack of.

 ## The Tech

-We are going to need the following:

 * [React]
 * [Redux]